TheMannu/Kubernetes/Kubernetes-Basics.md

 ### 10. **Auto-Scaling**:
    - Automatically adjusts the number of replicas based on resource utilization or custom metrics.

+   Kubernetes can automatically increase or decrease the number of Pods or nodes in the cluster based on custom metrics or CPU utilization, improving performance without manual oversight.

 ### 11. **Multi-Tenancy**:
    - Supports namespaces, allowing you to isolate different teams or projects within the same Kubernetes cluster.